bufbuild-ru/docs/docs/bsr/apis/api-access/index.md

 # Invoking the BSR APIs

 Buf Schema Registries provide a web UI at their domain.
 For example, the web UI for the public BSR is at [buf.build](https://buf.build/).
-This is also Buf's main website — if you login, you see the BSR interface.BSRs also provide an API server, for programmatic access of BSR functions.
+This is also Buf's main website — if you login, you see the BSR interface.

+BSRs also provide an API server, for programmatic access of BSR functions.
 For now the set of APIs is narrow, but it's likely to expand over time to include more of the BSR's capabilities.

 ::: warning Warning
 Only the Reflection API endpoint is exposed currently and it's in beta.
 It should be considered unstable and possibly impermanent.